ssube/onnx-web/docs/user-guide.md

 ### General structure

-- subject and more important keywords first
-- quality keywords towards the end
-- if you want a specific lens or shot, put that first
+Building a good prompt is like telling a short story without any of the articles and other small words (a/an, of, the).
+The subject and more important keywords should often come first, along with any specific camera angle or lens that you want to use.
+More generic keywords about quality and resolution can come towards the end.
+Adjectives about a noun should usually come before the nouns they describe, like "denim shirt" rather than "shirt made of denim."
+Try using figurative keywords as well as literal ones, especially with colors and textures, and include emotions for people.

+Things you can describe include:

-- cover subject, medium, style, color theme, lighting, and resolution
+- the subject, their pose, and facial expression
-- adjectives before nouns
-- figurative keywords as well as literal
+- the camera, lens, and angle used
-- include emotions and sensations
+- lighting mood and intensity
-- iterate

-TODO
+- depth of focus and amount of detail in the background

+Some prompts may not always be successful and may require a few images to get the result you want.
+If you still aren't seeing the image you have imagined, try adjusting [the CFG parameter](#cfg-parameter) and iterate on the prompt - add more keywords to describe the missing parts of the image and try moving them around, putting the focal objects first.

 ### Useful keywords